MicrosoftDocs/azure-docs-powershell/azps-7.5.0/Az.StreamAnalytics/Stop-AzStreamAnalyticsJob.md

 Stops a running streaming job.
 This will cause a running streaming job to stop processing input events and producing output.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.streamanalytics/stop-azstreamanalyticsjob) for up-to-date information.

 ## SYNTAX

 ### Stop (Default)